hybridindie/sensu-docker/README.md

 Connecting a new Ubuntu Client
 -----------------------

-Copy the `/usr/local/etc/sensu-docker/client` folder from the project root (_generated when setting up the server_) to the client along with the `install_client.sh` script.
+Copy the `/usr/local/etc/sensu-docker/client` folder from the Docker host (_generated when setting up the server_) to the client along with the `install_client.sh` script.
 If you no longer have this folder you will need to replace the certs on the server after running the script again.

 make sure you have `wget` installed and run install_client.sh